gcsuaveiro/threat-reports/2023-10-bank-trojan/report.md

 ## File: Illustrator.exe

-This file is similar to the downloader, as it was created in Delphi and also contains debug information (!?).
+This file is similar to the downloader, as it was created in Delphi.
 A quick analysis reveals several other forms besides the main one, with other Timers.
 We will describe each function in those timers.
 It follows the same pattern as the previous file, and it was created with the same toolkit.

 From Detect It Easy: